 The middle school curriculum is designed to build on the skills and concepts in the elementary school.
-However, we do have students who join us just for middle school, so we do create opportunities to expose students to foundational concepts and skills.
+However, we do have students who join us just for middle school, so we create opportunities to expose these students to foundational concepts and skills.

 Our middle school language arts curriculum is designed to help fill in gaps that students may have with regards to spelling and comprehension strategies, while pushing the students to write well researched essays and thoughtful responses to literature.
 This is done through the use of Structured Word Inquiry, incorporation of visual supports such as graphic organizers, and increased use of technology.
 The students are exposed to literature circles and discussions, often around books and topics of their choosing, as they work to build their literacy and prepare for high school.

 Our middle school math curriculum utilizes the Common Core Standards as a guideline for curriculum creation, and aims to engage students in practical uses for higher level math concepts.
-Students are instructed in strategies for successfully using a textbook, mathematical note taking, and get used to taking more formal tests as they prepare for a transition to high school.
+Students are instructed in strategies for mathematical note taking, and get used to taking more formal tests as they prepare for a transition to high school.
 These classes continue to have a strong emphasis on the deeper understanding of the mathematical concepts.

 Integrated Science/Social Studies: